helwood/starter-hbs/README.md

-# Starter Files for Prototypes
+# Starter Files for Prototypes with Handlebars

 1. Clone, rename, update package.json to match project.
 2. Update build.json with project name.